Why do Western countries have low birth rates?

 When the fertility rate falls below replacement level, the population grows older and shrinks, which can slow economic growth and strain government budgets.

-READ ALSO: What kind of technology is Palantir?
+READ ALSO: What is a solid-state power amplifier?

 What Western country has the lowest birth rate?